Home

 AUV4

 Notice that the same letter comes up in more than one sequence.
 It can fit into more than one logical order.
-Practice the EISH5 until it’s easy, then go on to the next series.
-Many letters don’t fit any order.
-You will have to tough it out.
+Practice the EISH5 until it's easy, then go on to the next sequence.
+Many letters don't fit any order, just tough it out.

 3. Learn to receive and send by making contacts on the air.
 Most of the code is far from perfect, but this is real life.
 One helpful thing that you can do for your first QSOs is to write the information that you expect to send.